Charlie Reynolds (politician): Gun Rights

-Reynolds is a self-described "gun guy" and a member of the NRA.
+Reynolds is a self-described "gun guy" and a member of the National Rifle Association of America.
 In the House of Delegates, he was the lead sponsor of HB 2739, a bill that would declare West Virginia a Second Amendment "sanctuary state."

 Personal life

 Reynolds is married to Nicole Lee Reynolds, a classroom aide, at his alma mater, and has two children.
 Reynolds is a Christian.